antonini/golibjpegturbo/README.md

 You can rerun the benchmark on your machine with `go test -bench=.`

-Additionally, unlike `image/jpeg`, the library can read jpeg images in CMYK format.
+Additionally, unlike `image/jpeg`, this library can read JPEG images in CMYK format.

 ## Setup